 April is Earth month!
 While Lulu prefers to think about environmentally healthy business practices all the time, we’re taking April as an opportunity to really highlight the ways businesses and individuals can make a difference in their community.
 We’re excited to make change for good and we love to highlight the simple ways we can achieve this goal.

 While I’ve always been a big fan of caring for Mother Nature, I shied away from making changes in my daily habits due to the simple fact of not knowing how to take that first step.

 Searching for ideas on the web turned my want to do more into a daunting task.
 From composting toilets to homemade soaps, I grew concerned that my demanding schedule wouldn’t accommodate the lifestyle changes I was desperate to make.
 Not wanting to fall back on my new green goals, I decided to change just one thing as a test run and see what came of it.

 To my surprise, the change was easier to adjust to than I had imagined; and from that one change, eventually came more.

-I started with cutting out most paper products, such as plates, napkins, and towels.
+I started by cutting out most paper products, such as plates, napkins, and towels.
 In place of each, I added to the dinner plates I already had and replaced the paper napkins with cloths and the paper towels with white cloth diapers.
 I was shocked at how easily I adjusted to the absence of paper towels.

 Looking back before the paper towel swap, my family of four would blow through roll after roll, especially when the kiddos were in their toddler years.
 However, cloth diapers aren’t even on the same plane.
 They tackled all kinds of spills and held up like champs.
 Those suckers kicked that plaid ax paper towel man and his quilted softness right back into the factory of which he came.